Michal Kosinski: Research

 In 2013, Michal Kosinski and David Stillwell published a paper entitled "Private Traits and Attributes Are Predictable from Digital Records of Human Behavior".
 Kosinski and his co-authors claimed that by studying someone's Facebook Likes, one could figure out personal traits and sensitive attributes they may not want to share, from sexual and political orientation to mental health.
 "Individual traits and attributes can be predicted to a high degree of accuracy based on records of users' Likes," they wrote.

 Kosinski and Stillwell would improve their prediction methods and publish a paper that claimed that using Facebook Likes alone, a researcher could know someone better than their close friends or life partner.
 In 2012, Facebook had actually patented a method doing precisely what Kosinski and Stillwell did, "Determining user personality characteristics from social networking system communications and characteristics".

-Two weeks after Kosinski and Stillwell's paper was published, Facebook changed the default settings on Likes so that only friends could see them (until then, they were by default visible to anyone on the internet) unless people chose to share more widely.
-The exception was for Facebook itself, which saw everyone's Likes and could keep using them for targeting, ranking, selecting versions of products, and various other purposes.

-In 2017, Kosinski co-published a paper showing that modern Artificial Intelligence can predict someone's sexual orientation based on facial images.
+In 2017, Kosinski co-published a paper showing that modern artificial intelligence can predict someone's sexual orientation based on facial images.
 The research was conducted on over 130,000 pictures and used existing facial recognition systems and AI algorithm.
+Their AI could predict the sexual orientation of gay men 81% of the time, while a human would be right 61% of the time.

+Controversies

-Their AI could predict the sexual orientation of a gay men 81% of the time, while a human would be right 61% of the time).
-This research raised controversy although Kosinski and his co-author claimed they conducted it as a demonstration of the power of machine vision, to warn policy makers and to raise the alarm around the inevitable erosion of privacy.
+His research on facial recognition systems raised controversy although Kosinski and his co-author claimed they conducted it as a demonstration of the power of machine vision, to warn policy makers and to raise the alarm around the inevitable erosion of privacy.

+While at Cambridge University, Kosinski was directly engaged in negotiations with Cambridge Analytica to work for the company on micro-targeting in elections.
+The negotiations broke down - per The Guardian over Kosinski's demands for $500,000 in fees from Cambridge Analytica.
+Kosinski's Cambridge University Department colleague Aleksandr Kogan decided to work for Cambridge Analytica to replicate Kosinski's & Stillwell's research, which upset them and their university department.
+It was after the negotiations breakdown and Kogan's professional engagement with CA, that Kosinski decided to write and warn against Cambridge Analytica.
+Kosinski claims he 'had nothing to do with Cambridge Analytica'.